PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-22 10:59:40
+Last updated: 2024-04-22 11:00:13
-Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby
+Random Quote: I poured my blood, sweat and tears into that building.
+Though, to be fair, a lot of that happened the day I accidentally fell down the elevator shaft. - Ted Mosby